CAN LYME DISEASE CAUSE INTERNAL VIBRATIONS (1)

 Several processes may contribute to these symptoms:

-• Autonomic dysfunction: Dysregulation of the nervous system can create internal shaking or buzzing sensations
+• Autonomic dysfunction: Dysregulation of the autonomic nervous system may create internal shaking or buzzing sensations.

 Internal Vibrations and Anxiety: How They Overlap

-Internal vibrations can be confused with anxiety because both may involve a sense of restlessness or internal tension.
+Internal vibrations can sometimes be confused with anxiety because both may involve a sensation of internal tension or restlessness.

 When to Look More Closely